xwmx/nb/README.md

   is the equivalent of `show`.

 See also:
-  notes help bookmark
+  nb help bookmark
-  notes help show
+  nb help show

 Alias: `preview`
 Shortcut Alias: `p`